Alisal Fire prompts evacuations in Santa Barbara County and closure of part of California's iconic Highway 101

-(CNN)The Alisal Fire near Santa Barbara, California, quickly exploded in size Monday, prompting evacuation orders and warnings.
+(CNN)The Alisal Fire near Santa Barbara, California, has quickly exploded in size, prompting evacuation orders and warnings.

-The fire began Monday afternoon near the Alisal Reservoir and now covers approximately 3,700 acres, fire officials said.
-It was uncontained as of early Tuesday morning, according to InciWeb, a clearinghouse for wildfire information in the US.
+The fire began Monday afternoon near the Alisal Reservoir and now covers approximately 6,000 acres, fire officials said.
+It was uncontained as of early Tuesday, according to InciWeb, a clearinghouse for wildfire information in the US.

 The flames are threatening at least 100 structures, officials said.